dingogap/04-Web-APIs-Code-Quiz/README.md

 ## Thinking Process & Structure
 I've used snippets of Javascript in websites I've built in the past but not really understood what was happening.

-I took this Challenge as an opportunity to develop my knowledge of the Web APIs and the DOM and decided to use JavaScript to build and run the entire quiz.
-It would be a chance to do more with JavaScript and explore its functionality and really see how it works.
+This Challenge was an opportunity to develop my knowledge of the Web APIs and the DOM by using JavaScript to build and run the entire quiz.
+It would be a chance to do more with JavaScript, explore its functionality and really see how it works.

 The entire quiz, including the HTML, is built and constructed in Javascript.
 I had to do the analysis first to know what would be required and then build the layout in HTML.
 Once that was done I could work out how to implement the quiz in JavaScript.

 The supplied GIF didn't show what happened when the Show HighScores link was clicked when a Quiz was running and what happened subsequently when the Go Back button was clicked.
 I handled that as if the history.back() method had been used.

-This ended up using a lot more of my time than I thought.
-While my inital analysis was correct I encountered unexpected issues with eventListeners and timers that had to be debugged.
+Doing the Challenge this way took much more time than I expected and I had to solve some tricky issues.
+I encountered unexpected issues with eventListeners and timers that had to be debugged & resolved.
 I had to change my approach on several occasions to get round problems.
-I learnt so much about the DOM, eventListeners, onclick events, timers functions and scope.
+I learnt a lot about the DOM, eventListeners, onclick events, timers functions and scope.

 #### Note:
 I wouldn't do this in a real project: